RPA Use Case: Lessening the State Sales Tax Filing Burden

 - Extracts the filing data from the spreadsheet

-- Enters the filing data it into the appropriate state filing website,
+- Enters the filing data into the appropriate state filing website

 - Takes a screenshot of the filing receipt and saves it to a file

 - Updates the original spreadsheet with the filing date